sf-wdi-19-20/modules/w3_d4_1_nested_resources/README.md

 Strengths
 * Space: we only need to keep one copy of the referenced information.
 * Single "source of truth": since there is only one copy, we can use a simpler update pattern to make changes to the referenced information.
-There's less risk of getting out of synch.
+There's less risk of getting out of sync.

 Weaknesses
 * Speed: looking up the referenced information separately takes extra time.